mozilla-ai/agent-factory/mcps/available_mcps.md

         }
     }
     ```
+    Note: If no specific directory is requested for saving the audio files, you may use the default source directory `${os.getcwd()}/generated_workflows`.

 3. Filesystem
     - Description: For file system operations such as reading files, writing files, listing directory contents, etc.